Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Convergence of to ( )

 Collecting the bounds above, we obtain

 for some constant $\sigma > 0$ which only depends on $R, K, V, U, \|v_0\|_{C^1(\R)}$ and $\alpha_*$ (and $\alpha^*$ if $m=1$).
 This shows that $v$ is a supersolution of \eqref{HJe}. \end{proof}

-With Lemmas \ref{l:Pn:to:HJe} and \ref{l:barrier} the proof of Theorem \ref{t} is complete, which achieves the first of the two aims in this section.
-The second aim is to show that any solution $(\bx, \bb)_n$ of \eqref{Pn} can be characterized by \eqref{HJe}.
+With Lemmas \ref{l:Pn:to:HJe} and \ref{l:barrier} the proof of Theorem \ref{t} is complete, which achieves the main aim of this section.
+The secondary aim is to show that any solution $(\bx, \bb)$ of \eqref{Pn} can be characterized by \eqref{HJe}.
 We achieve this aim by proving Proposition \ref{p:Pn:to:HJe:un} below.
 Indeed, Proposition \ref{p:Pn:to:HJe:un} states that $u_n$ can be characterized uniquely from \eqref{HJe}.
 Then, the union of the trajectories of $x_i$ (up to the time point when $b_i$ jumps to $0$) is precisely the jump set of $u_n$ in $Q$.

 \begin{prop} Consider the setting of Theorem \ref{t}.
 Then the viscosity solution $v$ to \eqref{HJe} with $\e = \frac1n$ which satisfies $v^*(0, \cdot) = (u_n^\circ)^*$ and $v_*(0, \cdot) = (u_n^\circ)_*$ is unique. \end{prop}